 Serving: We meet in the SMT Parish Hall and leave for the Food Kitchen at 9:05AM.
 Children attending must be Confirmation age or older.
 We can only accommodate a limited number of young people, so please call to reserve your spot.
 All children need to be accompanied and supervised by their own parent and/or legal guardian to participate.
 Our day to serve is every 1st Monday of each month.

-For ministry information or to volunteer, please email the KITCHEN COORDINATOR at firstname.lastname@example.org.
+For ministry information or to volunteer, please email the firstname.lastname@example.org or call Tom Keegan at 913-226-1756.

 About St. Mary's Food Kitchen: